Alexander-Kostov/Player-Pair-Analyzer/README.md

 The front-end part of the application is built using React, ensuring a dynamic and responsive user experience.
 The data retrieved from the backend API is displayed in a structured and user-friendly manner, allowing users to easily explore the Euro Cup 2024 statistics.

+***The frontend is mainly responsible for visualizing the matches in bracket view, single match details and roster view of all players in a team.
+It also allows users to browse through the different matches, view teams, and players, and see detailed statistics.
+The data is fetched from the backend and displayed using modern React components and responsive layouts.***

 ### Key Features:
 - **React Components**: The application is divided into reusable components for better scalability and maintainability.
 - **Data Fetching**: Utilizes **React Query** for efficient and optimized data fetching and caching.